Uses for Italian Limoncello

 Making sweets is not my strong point, in fact, I'm pretty terrible at it.
 If you know how to make sweets though, you could easily add limoncello into a sweet.
 Caffarel is one of Italy's oldest chocolatiers and they produce chocolates that have a thick dark chocolate outer with a creamy limoncello liqueur filling, the company was brought out by Lindt & Sprüngli in 1988.

-5. Limoncello tiramisu
+5. Limoncello Tiramisu

 I had no idea that this was going to work, and I thought it was unique to me but it turns out that there are plenty of limoncello tiramisu recipes out there.
 The idea for this started after I made up a fresh batch of limoncello and also made a tiramisu for our YouTube channel.
 I love to cook Italian things and there I was standing there, staring at both the coffee soaked tiramisu sponge fingers and a bottle of homemade limoncello.
 The lightbulb moment came and my recipe of limoncello tiramisu was born, unfortunately a lemon tiramisu didn't fall out of a tree and land on my head because that would have made a great story.